devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> For more practical guidance on how to optimize images, I heavily recommend [Web Performance in Action](https://www.manning.com/books/web-performance-in-action) by Jeremy Wagner.
 [High Performance Images](http://shop.oreilly.com/product/0636920039730.do) is also filled with excellent, nuanced advice on this topic.</aside>

+## Trivia

+* [PIK](https://github.com/google/pik) is a new image codec worth keeping an eye on.
+It's compatible with JPEG, has a more efficient color-space and utilizes similar benefits found in Guetzli.
+It decodes at 2/3 the speed of JPEG and offers 54% more file savings than libjpeg does.
+It is both faster to decode and compress than Guetzli-ified JPEGs.
+A [study](https://encode.ru/threads/2814-Psychovisual-analysis-on-modern-lossy-image-codecs) on psychovisual similarity of modern image codes showed PIK was less than half the size of alternatives.
+Unfortunately, it's still early days for the codec and encoding is unusably slow at this time (August, 2017).

 </body>
 </html>